mitkoevoets/beemdstraat_miniserver/readme.md

 2 Reboot Pi
 `sudo reboot`

+3 Build docker container*

+`sudo docker-compose build`

-3 Start docker container
+4 Start docker container*

-`docker-compose up -h`
+`sudo docker-compose up -h`

+*note: I had to use sudo with docker-compose for now, have to figure out this rights issue